UniMath/agda-unimath/src/foundation/decidable-subtypes.lagda.md

   subtype-decidable-subtype : subtype l2 A
   subtype-decidable-subtype a = prop-decidable-Prop (P a)

-  is-decidable-subtype-subtype-decidable-subtype :
+  is-decidable-subtype-decidable-subtype :
     is-decidable-subtype subtype-decidable-subtype
-  is-decidable-subtype-subtype-decidable-subtype a =
+  is-decidable-subtype-decidable-subtype a =
     is-decidable-type-decidable-Prop (P a)

   is-in-decidable-subtype : A → UU l2